KarlMeierMattern/Full-Stack/JS-notes.md

 		function addEntry() {
 		  const targetId = "#" + entryDropdown.value();
 		}
-- Template literals allow you to interpolate variables directly within a string and are denoted with backticks ``, as opposed to single or double quotes.
+- Template literals allow you to interpolate variables directly within a string and are denoted with backticks `` in JS, as opposed to single or double quotes.
+You don't need these backticks when using interpolation in HTML.
 Variables can be passed in to a template literal by surrounding the variable with `${}` – the value of the variable will be inserted into the string.

 		const name = "Naomi";
 		const templateLiteral = `Hello, my name is ${name}~!`;